ValueAnalyzer is a tool for static analysis of register and memory contents.

 during any program execution.

-execution per context.
+are shown before and after instruction execution per context.

 - Comprehensive reports on: